 If your child is struggling with planning and prioritisation, you can work with your child to prioritise based on urgency (ex. deadlines) and importance.
-You can use your child’s preferred calendar system, visual plans, checklists and reminders.
-Electronic aides can be wonderful tools to those who enjoy technology.
+You can use your child’s preferred calendar system, visual plans, checklists, and reminders.
+Electronic aides can be wonderful tools for those who enjoy technology.

 If your child is struggling with response inhibition, you can work on delayed gratification.
-You can use role play scenarios and social stories that require impulse control.
-You can read stories about situations where people find inhibiting responses challenging and discuss the consequences to not thinking before acting.
+You can use role-play scenarios and social stories that require impulse control.
+You can read stories about situations where people find inhibiting responses challenging and discuss the consequences of not thinking before acting.
 You can model, encourage and reinforce thinking before acting.
 If you are struggling with your child’s behaviour, please know that behaviour is communication.
 If you change the environment, the behaviours will change.

 If your child is struggling with working memory, ensure you have their attention before giving them instructions.
 Use verbal, written, visual reminders and schedules with steps required.
 Repeat and rehearse lists and facts consistently.